Helenpham1097/document/content/collections/pages/homepage.md

   -
     id: lrzox1cv
     template: page_builder/two_options
-    title: 'There are two ways to Webslice'
+    title: "Webslice.
+It's about time"
-    sub_title: "Choose your hosting technology - containers or serverless - and see how we've made it made easy to use, developer-friendly, fast, and flexible."
+    sub_title: 'Choose containers or serverless technology and see how easy, fast, and flexible it can be.
+Both our global platforms are built on robust infrastructure, with a feature-packed console that values your time as much as you do.'
     boxes:
       -
         id: lrzoxcmj